anohbajhd/anohbajhd.github.io/content/posts/multithread.md

 - ExecutorService (Java)

 - std::async (C++)
-NOTE: I haven't Explored this part though these are the possible solutions I found on Google.
+`NOTE:` I haven't Explored this part though these are the possible solutions I found on Google.

+---

 ## Summary
 Multithreading in Python is a powerful tool, especially when working with I/O-bound operations.
 While the GIL (Global Interpreter Lock) limits its use for CPU-intensive work, multithreading is still a go-to choice for network calls, UI responsiveness, and parallel I/O.